Sumeet226/Human-Image-Segmentation/README.md

 Dataset Credit : https://github.com/VikramShenoy97/Human-Segmentation-Dataset

 This project was done as a part of Coursera Guided Project:
-Deep Learning with PyTorch : Image Segmentation
+"Deep Learning with PyTorch : Image Segmentation"